Mbombela: Tourism

 The city is a major stopover point for tourists travelling to Kruger National Park and to Mozambique.
 Other tourism attractions nearby include Sudwala Caves, and God's Window in the Blyde River Canyon Nature Reserve, a lookout point which provides a panoramic view over the famous Drakensberg Escarpment.
 The city is the nearest major South African city to Mozambique's capital, Maputo, and as such the city receives significant tourism from Mozambican locals.
-The city is also home to the National Botanical Gardens, set in 154 hectares of land along the eastern bank of the Crocodile River and containing around 500 species of plant species indigenous to the area.
+The city is also home to the Lowveld National Botanical Garden, set in 154 hectares of land along the eastern bank of the Crocodile River and containing around 500 species of plant species indigenous to the area.

 Sport

 Alkmaar Raceway

 The Alkmaar Raceway is a motocross track.
 It hosted the 2008 FIM Motocross World Championship South African Motocross Grand Prix.